Matthew Berry (politician)

-Matthew B. Berry (born September 27, 1972) is a Republican Party politician and attorney.
-He challenged Military veteran Patrick Murray in the 2010 Republican primary election in Virginia's 8th congressional district, a Congressional seat in Northern Virginia then held by 10-term Democratic incumbent Jim Moran.
+Matthew B. Berry (born September 27, 1972) is an American Republican Party politician and attorney.
+He challenged Patrick Murray in the 2010 Republican primary election in Virginia's 8th congressional district, a Congressional seat in Northern Virginia then held by 10-term Democratic incumbent Jim Moran.
 He was defeated narrowly by Murray in a June 8 primary.
 He is now serving as the General Counsel to the House of Representatives.

-Early life and career
+Early life and education

+Berry graduated from Dartmouth College in 1994 with a Bachelor of Arts.
+He then attended Yale Law School, where he was an editor of the Yale Law Journal and the Yale Journal on Regulation.
+He graduated in 1997 with a Juris Doctor.

+Career

-Berry holds degrees from Dartmouth College and Yale Law School.
-After graduating from college, Berry clerked for Clarence Thomas at the United States Supreme Court.
-After serving in the judicial branch, he joined the United States Department of Justice, where he helped to gain reauthorization of the USA PATRIOT act, and crafted legislation to follow the recommendations of the 9/11 commission.
+After graduating from law school, Berry was a law clerk for Judge Laurence Silberman of the U.S. Court of Appeals for the District of Columbia Circuit and then for U.S. Supreme Court Justice Clarence Thomas.
+He then joined the United States Department of Justice, where he helped to gain reauthorization of the USA PATRIOT Act, and crafted legislation to follow the recommendations of the 9/11 Commission.
 During his time at the Justice Department, Berry won the John Marshall award; the department's highest award for legal performance by attorneys.

 Following his tenure at the Department of Justice, Berry served as Deputy General Counsel and then General Counsel for the Federal Communications Commission (FCC).
-As the commission's highest legal officer, Berry was responsible for providing legal advice, as well as defending the commission's orders in court.
+As the commission's highest legal officer, Berry was responsible for providing legal advice, and defending the commission's orders in court.
+He later served as chief of staff to FCC Chairman Ajit Pai.